 Several plumbing issues come along with bad odors.
 These smells may indicate there is a possible backflow problem.
 The smells may also indicate there is a clog deep in the plumbing system that is blocking a vent.
 If the problem isn’t treated, then what is causing the smell may cause health problems for those who use the building.

 Plumbing problems should not be ignored in commercial spaces.
 If they are ignored, the issue can become more severe quickly and cost quite a bit to have repaired.
-More information about plumbing problems and signs that it is time to call a professional can be found by contacting the staff at All Plumbing.
+More information about plumbing problems and signs that it is time to call a professional can be found by contacting the staff at Business Name.